ask0ldd/P6-FullStack/README.md

    The following connection should already be set up :
       Local Instance MySQL80 / user : root / url : localhost:3306.
    ```
-5. Create an "immo" empty schema with Workbench.
+5. Create an "mdd" empty schema with Workbench.
 You don't need to do more since all the mandatory tables will be created by Spring JPA when executing the project.

 6. Build the project.